citusdata/citus_docs/ref-arch/real-time-analytics.rst

 data.
 There are also a few more `example queries <http://github.com>`_ to play around with in the github repo.

-This will get us pretty far, but means that dashboard queries must aggregate every row in the target time range for every query they answer.
-It also means storage costs will grow proportionately with the ingest rate and length of queryable history.
+The above setup will get you pretty far, but has a few drawbacks:

+* The dashboard must aggregate every row in the target date range for every query it answers.
+* Storage costs will grow proportionally with the ingest rate and the length of the queryable history.

 Rollups
 -------

-In order to fix both problems, let's start rolling up data.
-The raw data will be aggregated into other tables which store the same data in 1-minute, 1-hour, and 1-day intervals.
-These correspond to zoom-levels in the dashboard.
-When the user wants request times for the last month the dashboard can read and chart the values for each of the last 30 days.
+In order to fix both problems, we have multiple clients who roll up the raw data into a pre-aggregated form.
+Here, we'll aggregat the raw data into other tables which store summaries of 1-minute, 1-hour, and 1-day intervals.
+These might correspond to zoom-levels in the dashboard.
+When the user wants request times for the last month the dashboard can read and chart the values for each of the last 30 days, no math required!
+For the rest of this document we'll only talk about the first granularity, the 1-minute one.
+The github repo has `DDL <http://github.com>`_ for the other resolutions.

 .. code-block:: sql

   CREATE TABLE http_request_1min (
         zone_id INT,
-        ingest_time TIMESTAMPTZ,
+        ingest_time TIMESTAMPTZ, -- which minute this row represents

         error_count INT,
         success_count INT,
         request_count INT,
         average_response_time_msec INT,
+        CHECK (request_count = error_count + success_count)
   )
   SELECT master_create_distributed_table('http_requests_1min', 'zone_id', 'hash');
   SELECT master_create_worker_shards('http_requests_1min', 16, 2);